How To Prevent And Treat Mastitis (Breast Infection) While Breastfeeding

 At least I had never heard of it before I started breastfeeding.
 But then… I heard about it all the time and I was very scared to get it.

-I felt like – wait; I have just gone through giving birth (pain), started to breastfeed (pain) and now I have to worry about mastitis (more pain…)!
+I felt like – wait; I have just gone through giving birth (pain), starting to breastfeed (more pain) and now I have to worry about mastitis (even more pain…)!

 Along with everything else you don’t need, you might find yourself going through one or more of the following symptoms: